sorravithj/data_analysis_portfolio/README.md

 ## About

 Hello!
 I'm Sorravith, and I have a background in Psychology.
 Throughout my college years, I gained technological knowledge in R programming language and SPSS, both of which are frequently utilized in research studies.
-Over the past two years, I have been working in the field of data analysis.
+Over five years, I have been working in the field of data analysis.

 My journey in data analysis began as a People Data Analyst in the HR department of a technological startup.
 After about a year and a half, I transitioned to my current role as a Business Intelligence Specialist in the Business Performance department of one of the largest retail companies in the country.